US Commerce Secretary To Visit China Next Week For Talks - UrduPoint

 Her visit will build on an agreement between Presidents Xi Jinping and Joe Biden in Bali last year "to deepen communication between the US and the PRC on a range of issues," Washington said.

-Relations between Washington and Beijing have plummeted to some of their worst levels in decades, with Washington's trade curbs among the top of the laundry list of disagreements.
+Relations between Washington and Beijing have plummeted to some of their worst levels in decades, with Washington's trade curbs at the top of the laundry list of disagreements.

 Washington says its restrictions are crucial to safeguarding national security, while Beijing sees them as hampering its economic rise.